 Three Gender Plays: Nelly Boy, My Funny Valentine, and Ladies and Gentlemen, Boys and Girls

-Cissy is a collection of three plays on gender and young LGBTQ+ folk by the acclaimed playwright Dave Deveau.
 In Nelly Boy, an unknown man sits in a nondescript room trying to discover how Nelly came to be running naked along the side of a six-lane highway.
-Nelly’s world slowly unfolds; following Nelly’s epic journey through suburbia, we discover the inner workings of a brilliant teenage mind trying to grapple with the greater picture.
-Caught in the middle of opposing gender ideals, Nelly is forced to confront hatred and his/her own perceptions of the world in order to survive.
+As their dialogue progresses, Nelly’s traumatic history slowly unfolds.
+Caught in the middle of opposing gender ideals, Nelly is forced to confront hatred and their own perceptions of the world in order to survive.

-Ladies and Gentlemen, Boys and Girls is the story of 9-year-old Fiona who comes out as a boy and wants to be called Fin.
-Fin has always had this feeling – knowing something is different but not knowing what it was or how to say it.
-As Fin cuts his hair short and changes his name, his family works to understand and adjust to Fin’s gender identity.
-Dad is accepting of the change right away, but Mom doesn’t quite get it at first.
-We see Fin’s family struggle with this change and through the course of the play ultimately begin to accept and embrace Fin for who he is.
-Three powerful, intensely relevant plays by “one of Vancouver’s finest playwrights and one of our country’s finest gay writers” (Mark Robins, Vancouver Presents).
+Ladies and Gentlemen, Boys and Girls is the story of nine-year-old Fin, who has come out as a boy.
+As he cuts his hair short and changes his name, Fin’s family works to understand and adjust to his gender identity.
+Dad accepts the change right away, but Mom struggles.
+We see Fin’s family grapple with their child’s transition with the best of intentions and, ultimately, begin to accept and embrace Fin for who he is.